oroinc/documentation/user_guide/channel_guide.rst

   * *Magento: choose the option if you want to upload data for further analysis and monitoring from your Magento stores.

-  **Please note that you can create several B2B or Magento Channels and process all the data therefrom for a single Account.**
+  .. note:: Please note that you can create several B2B or Magento Channels and process all the data therefrom for a single Account.

   At this point you can:
   - Click BS&C button to Save the empty channel in the System.